Jemma Churchill: Television and film

-Churchill's first professional job was as a Borstal girl in the film Scrubbers directed by Mai Zetterling and produced by George Harrison.
+Churchill's first professional job was as a Borstal girl in the film Scrubbers directed by Mai Zetterling.
 She appeared as herself in the Doctor Who 50th Celebrations in Peter Davisons' The Five(ish) Doctors Reboot for the BBC.

 Churchill's first television appearance was in the BBC sitcom No Place Like Home with William Gaunt and Martin Clunes.
 She then played guest parts in John Mortimer's Paradise Postponed as Cissy Bigwell (1986) and Audrey Wystan, Rumpole's niece in Rumpole of the Bailey (1991).

 In the 1990s Churchill played Elsie in Poirot in The Adventure of the Cheap Flat in the sitcom The Brittas Empire (1994) and Doctor Swain in the comedy series Waiting For God (1994).
 She has made guest appearances on EastEnders, Footballers Wives, Midsomer Murders, Murder in Mind, Jonathan Creek, The Bill, Kiss Me Kate, Waterloo Road, Red Dwarf and Jekyll.
 She played Nanny Lyons in the BBC period drama series Upstairs Downstairs.

 Churchill appeared in the drama documentary The Plot To Bring Down Britain's Planes for Channel 4.
 In 2015, she appeared as Freda in the new series of Agatha Raisin for Sky TV, and in the new series of the BBC comedy Still Open All Hours as Mrs. Thing alongside David Jason.

 Churchill played Barnaby's Nanny in the 2018 Christmas film, Nativity ROCKS!
 The fourth film in Debbie Isitt's Nativity series.

 Churchill set up Two Tree Island Films, and produced and starred in the short film Beached which won the Southend-on-Sea Short Film Fiction award 2011.

 In 2021, Jemma played Sandra in the BBC Two sitcom Alma's Not Normal.